The Best Foods To Clean Arteries

 Berries

-Like strawberries, blueberries, and raspberries, are high in fiber and antioxidants.
+Like strawberries, blueberries, and raspberries are high in fiber and antioxidants.
 Antioxidants can help reduce inflammation and prevent damage to your arteries.

 Dark Chocolate